velissarious/Rock-Paper-Scissors-strategy-competition-program/readme.md

 Tie: 33 of 100 games
 ```

-In this run player A wins most of the games.
+In this run, player A wins most of the games.

 Third run: